Updates & Common Dining Questions For Spring 2020

 The second challenge is that while we will be serving a full menu, with not much of a difference from the menu we served in the spring, our style of service had to be altered since now all offerings must be served by our employees and students cannot help themselves.
 Gelfenbien and Whitney have servery lines that back up to a wall making it impossible to accomplish this style of service.

-A: For Fall 2020 Kosher options will be available in all open dining halls at each meal every day.
+A: Kosher options will be available in all open dining halls at each meal every day.
 South also offers Halal meals Monday-Friday for lunch and dinner and on the weekends during brunch.
 Both of these options can also be found in our cafes and in the express cooler at Union Street Market.

 Q: Why is Gelfenbien (Towers) not open?